Macrix/procontel/SystemInformationAPI/README.md

 ## Introduction

-_REST API_ is an exposed interface via HTTP to get some internal ProconTel information about endpoints.
+_System Information API_ is an exposed interface via HTTP to get some internal ProconTel information about endpoints.

 ## What you can find here?

-This documentation contains information about REST API configuration and exposed data.
+This documentation contains information about System Information API configuration and exposed data.

 ## Table of Contents